FUN FACTS

 Banana Foster Crème Brûlée Tart

-the Spanish claim to have invented this dessert in the early 18th century under the name known as 'crema Catalana', while the English also claim that this dessert was their invention from the 17th century, when it was called burnt cream; who knows!!
+• the Spanish claim to have invented this dessert in the early 18th century under the name known as 'crema Catalana', while the English also claim that this dessert was their invention from the 17th century, when it was called 'Burnt Cream'.